bartala/PalliativEtiological/README.md

     While an access token can be used (obtainable from your Hugging Face account), it's not mandatory for accessing public models like SciBERT.
     If you have an access token, assign it to the variable `access_token`.
 Otherwise, set the variable to `None`.

 ### **IV.
-Comparing HeteroSciGNN Model and SciBERT**
+Comparing  Model and SciBERT**
 - #### Fine-Tuning for Comparison
-  - To effectively compare the performance between the HeteroSciGNN model and SciBERT, it's essential to fine-tune both using the same 10-fold cross-validation process.
+  - To effectively compare the performance between the DrugMoA-BERT-GNN model and SciBERT, it's essential to fine-tune both using the same 10-fold cross-validation process.
   - Detailed instructions for fine-tuning SciBERT using 10-fold cross-validation are provided in the respective sections of 'PalliativeEtiolgical.pynb' notebook.

 ## 📌 **Miscellaneous**
 For any inquiries about the code or the algorithm, please contact alon.bartal@biu.ac.il.

 ## 📖 **Citing**
-If you find HeteroSciGNN useful in your research, please consider citing our work:
+If you find DrugMoA-BERT-GNN useful in your research, please consider citing our work:

 @article{??????
 }